McDonald’s Launches Vegan Mcplant In The Uk

 Though McDonald's is just beginning to add a plant-based burger option to its menus, we have many fast-food chains worldwide already offering plant-based options.
 Burger King offers the plant-based Impossible Whopper in more than 7,000 locations in the United States.
 The Impossible Whopper features a flame-grilled Impossible Burger 2.0 patty topped with sliced tomatoes, lettuce, mayonnaise, ketchup, pickles, and onions on a toasted sesame seed bun.

-Another company was Wendy's who tested back in 2019 The Plantiful Burger in Canada.
-It was made with a pea -based patty which is the key ingredient used by many vegan meat brands, including Beyond Meat.
-While the chain has since removed The Plantiful Burger from its menu, in June, Wendy's got back into the plant-based game with the introduction of the Spicy burger to the US, the build includes a patty made from a blend of and grains, topped with tomato, a spring mix, along with dairy-based pepper jack cheese and parmesan-ranch sauce, that was served on a vegan-friendly toasted seven-grain bun.
+Another company was Wendy’s who tested back in 2019 The Plantiful Burger in Canada.
+It was made with a pea protein-based patty which is the key ingredient used by many vegan meat brands, including Beyond Meat.
+While the chain has since removed The Plantiful Burger from its menu, in June, Wendy’s got back into the plant-based game with the introduction of the Spicy Black Bean burger to the US, the build includes a patty made from a blend of vegetables and grains, topped with tomato, a spring mix, along with dairy-based pepper jack cheese and parmesan-ranch sauce, that was served on a vegan-friendly toasted seven-grain bun.

 Share with friends: